 In the washing category, the Labradoodle normally has human hair, and so instead of washing with regular dog soap.
 The Labradoodle needs human Shampoo to keep their hair looking gorgeous and healthy-looking.

-This concludes the Labradoodle article!
+This concludes the Labradoodle Temperament article!
 I hope I have persuaded you to get the Labradoodle!

 If you have any questions, comments or you have a Labradoodle, we would love to hear about it and see your photos.
 Just drop an email!

-Thanks to Trish Johnson for sending us her beautiful Dudley the Labradoodle!
+Thanks to Patricia Johnson for sending us her beautiful Dudley Labradoodle photos!